MSP-Greg/ruby-makepkg-mingw/README.md

 As above, run them with a full path.
 You may need to confirm each packages installation.

-If you decide to re-run the creation scripts, I might suggest deleting the src and build folders first.
+If you decide to re-run the creation scripts, I might suggest deleting the `pkg` and `src` folders first.

 I threw the scripts and this readme together rather quickly.
 I've only tested the 'all' scripts.